FanX uses blockchain technology to reward livestreamers

 Livestreaming is big business.
 It was already worth more than $30 billion in 2016, and it is projected to more than double by 2021 to reach $70 billion.

-A platform-agnostic ecosystem that quantifies and captures social media contributions, FanX International has now launched its platform that rewards users and content providers with FanX tokens.
+A platform-agnostic ecosystem that quantifies and captures social media contributions, FanX International has now launched a platform that rewards users and content providers with FanX tokens.

 FanX is operated by FanX International Pte Ltd, a big data analytics and AI technology platform specializing in gathering, analyzing, and quantifying social media operational trends, community engagement, and content provider earning power on social media and across livestreaming platforms.

 “With local partners, FanX currently covers 29 of the largest all-purpose livestreaming platforms in China and Korea, serving more than 300 million viewers (more than 95 percent of the livestreaming viewing population),” FanX steering committee member Feng Shen told me.
 “The most notable platforms under our coverage are YY, Huya, Douyu, Inke, Kakao Live, AfreecaTV, and more.
-We also have an Open Broadcasting Software (‘OBS,’ a livestreaming production software that can connect to any of the livestreaming platforms under FanX’ coverage) platform that has 1 million of the most popular live broadcasters as its users.”
+We also have an Open Broadcasting Software platform (OBS is a livestreaming production software that can connect to any of the livestreaming platforms under FanX coverage) that has 1 million of the most popular live broadcasters as its users.”

-FanX’ mission is to change the way platform users are rewarded.
+FanX’s mission is to change the way platform users are rewarded.
 The company says that livestreaming platforms, in particular, allow content providers the chance to receive a small share of earnings, but platform users receive nothing.
-With FanX, users are adequately rewarded for the time and money they spend engaging with, contributing to, and driving traffic to any platform.
+With FanX, users are adequately rewarded for the time and money they spend engaging with platforms, contributing to them, and driving traffic to them.

 “Utilizing big data and AI technology, FanX is able to track all forms of social engagement on livestreaming platforms, and with blockchain it can establish ownership of such social engagement data with the users and reward them according to the levels of resources invested, time spent, and contents created,” Shen said.
 “Furthermore, FanX has created many use cases for users to spend their rewards on purchasing digital content and services that are personalized from their favorite live broadcasters.”